 Generally, if parole is denied, the board will indicate when the inmate becomes eligible for another parole review and will list factors the inmate needs to work on.
 An inmate may be able to appeal a denial.

 Parole is complicated, and the laws that govern differ greatly.
 If you have questions about parole or supervised release, consider consulting a criminal defense attorney who knows the relevant state or federal system.
-Online research might also provide you with some basics on your state.
-Another resource for state profiles on parole release can be found on the Robina Institute's site.
+Online research might also provide you with some basics on your state, such as checking out the website for a state's parole board.